 Before we jump into the science, let’s cover the basics.

 What is Mind-Muscle Connection?

 What they found is that advanced lifters, such as themselves, CAN steer neural drive to and away from specific muscles without significantly altering form.
-The tests showed that when focussing on the glutes while performing a squat, the activation of the glutes was significantly higher than when focussing on the quads.
+The tests showed that when focusing on the glutes while performing a squat, the activation of the glutes was significantly higher than when focusing on the quads.